 - 73% of people reuse work passwords for personal accounts

-- 49% of employees use the same password repeatedly and change a single digit at the end when they are forced to update it
+- 49% of employees use the same password repeatedly and change a single digit at the end when forced to update it

-- There has been a 300% increase in stolen credentials over the past 2 years
+- There’s been a year-over-year 300% increase in stolen credentials for the past 4 years

 - Microsoft announced that there are currently 44 million accounts vulnerable to takeover due to stolen passwords